-And, according to our own research, Nutmeg customers are increasingly seeing ESG focused portfolios as a good place to put their money.
-In fact, our data shows that as of 1st October 2019, 20% of new investments in 2019 have been into our SRI portfolios.
+According to our own research, Nutmeg customers are increasingly seeing ESG focused portfolios as a good place to put their money.
+In fact, our data shows that in the year leading up to 30th April 2020, 20% of new investments have been into our SRI portfolios.

-A year in, and it is clear that our sustainable portfolios are not only a great way to make socially conscious investment decisions, but an opportunity to capitalise on an increasingly profitable and forward-thinking industry.
+Over a year and a half in, it’s clear that our sustainable portfolios are not only a great way to make socially conscious investment decisions, but an opportunity to capitalise on a forward-thinking industry.

-If you want to find out more about Nutmeg’s sustainable portfolios, visit the SRI section on our website here: https://www.nutmeg.com/socially-responsible-investing
+If you want to find out more about Nutmeg’s sustainable portfolios, download our SRI white paper.